-This January the average low at the farm was a little over 25 °F., with a low for the month of 14 °F. There were only six mornings above freezing, clustered around the two brief rains we had.
+This January of 2013 the average low at the farm was a little over 25 °F., with a low for the month of 14 °F. There were only six mornings above freezing, clustered around the two brief showers of rain we had.
 No vegetable seeds will germinate in soils during such cold.
 Even established crops aren’t growing – they’re just surviving.
-Asparagus starts appearing in the stores and at market, but since the emergence of the asparagus is soil-temperature dependent, my season is much later than the Delta and we will not be harvesting any spears until the end of the month, with the season peaking in late April.
+Asparagus starts appearing in the stores and at the market, but since the emergence of the asparagus is soil-temperature dependent, my season is much later than the Delta and we will not be harvesting any spears until the end of the month, with the season peaking in late April.

 From Paul Muller at Full Belly Farm

-We have a four season strategy on the farm to have crops to sell and to be able to pay the bills based upon a year round cash flow.
+We have a four-season strategy on the farm to have crops to sell and to be able to pay the bills based upon year-round cash flow.
 The strategy also addresses year-round employment for our workers.
 It was evident from the get-go that we needed crops to put into storage in order to have crops to sell in December, January, February and sometimes March.
-Walnuts, almonds, winter squash, root crops, potatoes, apples, dried fruit and oranges were part of a long list that allowed us to have both sales and paychecks even in the coldest of winters.
+Walnuts, almonds, winter squash, root crops, potatoes, apples, dried fruit, and oranges were part of a long list that allowed us to have both sales and paychecks even in the coldest of winters.
 Read the full text of Paul’s article here on the Full Belly website

 From Matt Mosen at Riverdog Farm